dapr/docs/daprdocs/content/en/developing-applications/building-blocks/observability/w3c-tracing/w3c-tracing-howto.md

 ### Invoking Dapr with trace context

-As mentioned in `Scenarios` section in [W3C Trace Context for distributed tracing](../../concepts/observability/W3C-traces.md) that Dapr covers generating trace context and you do not need to explicitly create trace context.
+Dapr covers generating trace context and you do not need to explicitly create trace context.

 However if you choose to pass the trace context explicitly, then Dapr will use the passed trace context and propagate all across the HTTP/gRPC call.

-Using the [grpc app](../create-grpc-app) in the example and putting this all together, the following steps show you how to create a Dapr client and call the InvokeService method passing the trace context:
+Using the [grpc app]({{< ref grpc.md >}}) in the example and putting this all together, the following steps show you how to create a Dapr client and call the InvokeService method passing the trace context:

-The Rest code snippet and details, refer to the [grpc app](../create-grpc-app).
+The Rest code snippet and details, refer to the [grpc app]({{< ref grpc >}}).

 ### 1. Import the package